-July 2011

-Design Examination Standards Office,

-Design Division,

-Trademark, Design and Administrative Affairs Department,

-Japan Patent Office
+July 2011 Design Examination Standards Office, Design Division, Trademark, Design and Administrative Affairs Department, Japan Patent Office

 We newly added Part XI "International Application for Design Registration" and amended Part II, Chapter IV "Exclusion from Protection of a Design in a Later Application That Is Identical or Similar to Part of a Design in a Prior Application," Part VI "Prior Application," Part VII, Chapter III "Related Design," Part IX, Chapter I "Division of Applications for Design Registration," Part X "Procedure for Priority Claim under the Paris Convention, etc.," and Part XII "Procedure of Examination" at the same time.
-These revisions respond to the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs and were deliberated at the first meeting of the Working Group on the Examination Guidelines for Design of the Design System Subcommittee under the Intellectual Property Committee of the Industrial Structure Council (October 2014) and the second meeting of the Working Group on the Examination Guidelines for Design (October 2014).
-Then, after inviting public comments in and outside the Japan Patent Office from October to November, 2014, and making necessary amendments based on those comments, the revisions were approved at the third meeting of the Working Group on the Examination Guidelines for Design (December 2014).
+These revisions respond to the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs and were deliberated at the first meeting of the Working Group on the Examination Guidelines for Design (October 2014) and the second meeting of the Working Group on the Examination Guidelines for Design (October 2014).
+Then, after inviting public comments in and outside the Japan Patent Office from October to November, 2014, and making necessary amendments based on those comments, the revisions were approved at the third meeting of the Working Group on the Examination Guidelines for Design of the Working Group on the Examination Guidelines for Design (December 2014).